 Several of the tips below are not available to Windows 10 Home users.
 If at all possible, upgrade to Windows 10 Pro because it offers additional features in regards to controlling Windows Update.
 You can buy the upgrade or apply an existing Windows 7 or 8 Pro product key to your current Windows 10 Home installation.
 Unfortunately, Windows 10 Pro is not a free upgrade.

-As an intermediary step, given you’re running Windows 10 version 1511 (November Update), you can use Microsoft’s free product key for upgrading to Windows 10 Pro to quickly go from Home to Pro edition.
+As an intermediary step, you can use Microsoft’s free product key for upgrading to Windows 10 Pro to go from the Home to the Pro edition.
 However, this still requires proper activation, for example with a Windows 7 Pro key.

 If you’d like to try that, here is Microsoft’s Windows 10 Pro key:

 Head to Settings (Windows key + I) > Update & security > Activation > Change product key and enter the key above.

 Enter the product key, then click Next.
 Windows 10 will then ask you to save your work and close your apps, before it restarts to apply the changes.
 This is like any other feature upgrade, which might change settings, but you won’t lose your data or your installed programs and apps.

 Once the installation has completed, you’ll need to activate it with a Windows 7 or Windows 8.1 Pro key.